-attack_initial_training The number of hours that you want to train the Al model before it moves to the prediction mode.
+Variable Description attack_initial_training The number of hours that you want to train the AI model before it moves to the prediction mode.
 The default value is 24-hours.
 The minimum value is 1-hour. attack_update_interval The time interval in hours at which you would want the model thresholds to be updated.
 The default value is 24-hours.
-The walve is this variable takes affect only when The value in this variable takes effect only when continuous_learning is set to true. continuous_learning Setting this value to true configures the Al model to learn continuously based on the live traffic.
-If it is set to false, the Al model detects attack based on the initial training. window_length The maximum time period that the AI model uses to detect attacks across APIs.
+The minimum value is 1-hour.
+The value in this variable takes effect only when continuous_learning is set to true. continuous_learning Setting this value to true configures the AI model to learn continuously based on the live traffic.
+If it is set to false, the AI model detects attack based on the initial training. window_length The maximum time period that the AI model uses to detect attacks across APIs.
 The default and maximum value for window_length is 24-hours.
 The training period should be longer than the window_length period. root_api_attack Configure as true if you want AI engine to detect attacks on the root API.
 Set it to false if you do not wish the AI engine to detect attacks on the root API.
 The default value is false. session_inactivity_duration The time in minutes for an inactive user session after which ABS decides that the session has terminated.
 Default value is 30-minutes.
 You can configure it to any value in minutes.
 Note: This variable only applies to account take over attack.

-Following is a snippet from the abs\init.jsfile showing the variables:
+Following is a snippet from the abs init.jsfile showing the variables:

 '''

 db.global_config.insert({

-"poc": false,

 "attack_initial_training": "24",

 "attack_update_interval": "24",

 "url_limit": "100",

 "response_size": "100",

 "job_frequency": "10",

 "window_length": "24",

 "enable_ssl": true,

-"api_discovery": true,
+"api_discovery": false,

-"discovery_initial_period": "1",
+"discovery_initial_period": "24",

 "discovery_subpath": "1",

 "continuous_learning": true,

 "discovery_update_interval": "1",

 "attack_list_count": "500000",

+'''

+'''

-"resource_monitor_interval": "10",
+"resource_monitor_interval" : "10",

-"percentage_diskusage_limit": "80",
+"percentage_diskusage_limit" : "80",

-"root_api_attack": false,
+"root_api_attack" : false,

-"session_inactivity_duration": "30"
+"session_inactivity_duration" : "30"

 });

 '''